CDC releases highly anticipated guidance for people fully vaccinated against Covid-19 - KRDO

 In addition, fully vaccinated people should continue basic safety precautions, including: wearing a mask that fits well and keeping physical distance in public; avoiding medium- and large-sized crowds; avoiding poorly ventilated public spaces; washing hands frequently; and getting tested for Covid-19 if they feel sick.

-The guidelines say that the risk of infection in social activities like going to the gym or restaurant is lower for the fully vaccinated, however, people should still take precautions as transmission risk in these settings is higher and increases the more unvaccinated there are there.
+The guidelines say that the risk of infection in social activities like going to the gym or restaurant is lower for the fully vaccinated.
+However, people should still take precautions, as transmission risk in these settings is higher and increases the more unvaccinated people are involved.

-The CDC travel recommendations have not changed for the unvaccinated.
-The guidelines still say that with high case numbers, the CDC recommends that you do not travel at this time.

-“The benefits of reducing social isolation and relaxing some measures such as quarantine requirements may outweigh the residual risk of fully vaccinated people becoming ill with Covid-19 or transmitting SARS-CoV-2 to others,” the guidelines said.
-“There are several activities that fully vaccinated people can resume now, at low risk to themselves, while being mindful of the potential risk of transmitting the virus to others.”
+Jeff Zients, the White House coronavirus coordinator, said he hopes the country sees the announcement of new guidelines as a “hopeful day.”

+“We are here in no small measure because of the safety protection that many, many Americans have taken with regard to their family, friends and neighbors,” Zients said.
+“We ask people to continue to do that so we can get there, as quickly and as permanently as possible.”

-There are now 30 million people in the United States who are fully vaccinated.
+There are now 30 million people in the United States who are fully vaccinated, but the United States still averaged more than 60,000 cases per day over the last seven days, according to Johns Hopkins University.

+“We continue to have high levels of virus around the country, and more readily transmissible variants have now been confirmed in nearly every state, while we work to quickly vaccinate people more and more each day, we have to see this through,” Walensky said Monday.
+“Let’s stick together.
+Please keep wearing a well fitting mask and taking the other public health actions we know work to help stop the spread of this virus.”

 Comments